Konstantin Kosachev: Sanctions

 In April 2018, the United States imposed sanctions on him and 23 other Russian nationals.

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 Parliamentary Assembly of the Council of Europe

 Kosachev headed the State Duma's delegation to the Parliamentary Assembly of the Council of Europe (PACE) from 2004 to 2012.
-He served as vice-speaker of PACE and coordinated a Deputy group for relations with the Swedish Parliament.
+He served as vice-speaker of PACE and coordinated a deputy group for relations with the Swedish Parliament.
 When considering the 2006 resolution condemning communist regimes, Kosachev declared it inadmissible to equate communism and Nazism: "It is impossible to equate the communist ideology and the ideology of Nazism".

 Political views

 In June 2010, Kosachev wrote an article for the Echo of Moscow website proposing that the Russian Federation devise set of principles or a historical doctrine whereby it could disclaim any financial, legal, political or moral responsibility for USSR's actions in former territories while still acting as a successor state.

-On 26 November 2010, on Voice of Russia, Kosachev called for the reunification of North and South Korea, where the North Korean leaders would receive guarantees of personal safety for themselves and their families.

-In November 2011, he expressed the view that the European Monetary Union (euro zone) leave Greece, Hungary, Portugal, Ireland, Spain, Italy and Latvia, because these countries have a huge government debt.
+In November 2011, he expressed the view that the European Monetary Union (euro zone) exclude Greece, Hungary, Portugal, Ireland, Spain, Italy and Latvia, because these countries have a huge government debt.
 At that time, neither Latvia nor Hungary were part of the Eurozone.

 Kosachev opposes Russian ratification of Article 20 of the United Nations Convention against Corruption.
 He believes that the 20th article contradicts Article 49 of the Constitution of the Russian Federation and could deprive millions of Russian citizens of the presumption of innocence.

 In February 2017, following the resignation of Michael T. Flynn as national security adviser, Kosachev opined that Russophobia was pandemic in Donald Trump's administration.

 Kosachev spread the Ukraine bioweapons conspiracy theory, claiming without evidence that Ukrainians were being turned into genetically modified super soldiers in the alleged laboratories in Ukraine.

 In September 2022, Kosachev warned that after the annexation referendums in Russian-occupied Ukraine, "protecting people in this region will not be our right, but our duty.
 An attack on people and territories will be an attack on Russia.
 With all the consequences."

+In March 2025, Kosachev responded to US President Donald Trump's attempts to negotiate a ceasefire in the Russo-Ukrainian war, saying that "Russia is advancing [on the battlefield], so it will be different with Russia.
+Any agreements should be on our terms, not American."